Find Minnesota Public Records: Free State Database Searches

 Inmate records will usually include:

-• Inmate release date
+• Inmate Release Date

-• Parole information
+• Parole Information

-• Details of conviction
+• Details of Conviction

-Jails are facilities where inmates are held for short periods of time, either serving time for misdemeanors or awaiting trial.
 As a general rule, police departments operate city jails while the sheriff’s office runs county jails.
-Therefore to initiate a search for a person in a city or county jail, it is critical to know where the inmate is located i.e. county.
+Therefore, to initiate a search for a person in a city or county jail, it is critical to know where the inmate is located.

-The majority of county jails have an online inmate lookup search feature that allows a query to search a record or obtain jail paperwork.
 As an example, Sherburne County has an Inmate Locator.
 Other counties maintain an inmate roster where the search can be manually completed to match the names of the inmate being retrieved; a classic example is Scott County Jail Roster.

 The Sherburne County Sheriff's website showing that recent arrests and jail inmates can be found using a counties online tools.